All Collections

 7.1 Definition of Terms

-7.1.1 Unintentional Disconnection.
-A player losing connection to the game due to problems or issues with the game client, platform, network, or console.
+A player loses connection to the game due to problems or issues with the game client, platform, network, or console.

-7.1.2 Intentional Disconnection.
-A player losing connection to the game due to player’s actions (i.e. quitting the game).
-Any actions of a player which lead to a disconnection shall be deemed intentional, regardless of the actual intent of the player.
+A player loses connection to the game due to the player’s actions (i.e., quitting the game).
+Any actions of a player that lead to a disconnection shall be deemed intentional, regardless of the actual intent of the player.

-7.1.3 Server Crash.
-All players losing connection to a game due to an issue with a game server, PlayVS platform, or venue internet instability.
+All players lose connection to a game due to an issue with a game server, PlayVS platform, or venue internet instability.

 7.2 Game of Record